 Orthopedists also treat heel spurs, flat feet, foot deformities, and injuries, but are also trained to manage the full spectrum of problems involving the bones, muscles, tendons, ligaments, and soft tissues of the foot, ankle, and lower leg.
 An orthopedic surgeon intimately understands the impact that the entire body can have on a foot and ankle condition.
 They also spend a great portion of their training working in large trauma centers and caring for extremely complex injuries and other medical problems.
-Your orthopaedic surgeon is equipped to determine the root of your problem and prescribe medications, physical therapy, bracing, or surgery to correct the problem.
+Your orthopedic surgeon is equipped to determine the root of your problem and prescribe medications, physical therapy, bracing, or surgery to correct the problem.

 Some people believe that podiatrists are for non-surgical intervention and that you only see a foot and ankle surgeon for surgery.
 While this is an easy misconception to make based on the names, some podiatrists do surgery and all foot and ankle surgeons will try non-surgical treatment first if they believe it could be successful and that is the patient’s preference.